Toblerity/Fiona/docs/manual.rst

                   'AREA': 'float:15.2',
                   'POP_CNTRY': 'float:15.2'}}

-And now create a new file using them.
+We can create a new file using them.

 .. sourcecode:: pycon